postlund/hass-config/homeassistant/www/home-card/README.md

 * You can defined multiple images for each state if you like (as a list is used)
 * `style` translates to CSS style attributes, so you may use any CSS attributes here
-* The theme is called `my_house`, so a directory with the same name must be created in the `themes` directory and all images placed there
+* The theme is called `my_home`, so a directory with the same name must be created in the `themes` directory and all images placed there
 * The `house` option is the main backdrop image and must be defined
 * Overlay name (e.g. `car`) corresponds to `type` you specify under `entities` and may be anything you like (but try to be consistent with other themes to simply for other users in case you share your theme)
 * If an entity in Home Assistant has a state that is not defined by its corresponding overlay, no overlay will be shown
+* Different `tap_action` and `hold_action` configurations can be defined for specific overlay taps (like for 'car' in the example) or for all overlays using `*`.

 ## Issues and imitations

-* No custom tap or hold action for entities
-* Toggle is used as defult tap action, which does not work for `cover` and does not make sense for `device_tracker`
-* No lovelace configuration UI
+* Very limited lovelace editor support
 * Only one theme built-in

 ## Getting errors?

-Clear the browser cache, restart Home Assistant and make sure the configuration is correct (currently the card does not give proper error messages if you misspell an entity name in most places).
+Clear the browser cache, restart Home Assistant and make sure the configuration is correct.

 If you believe you have found an error, please write an issue.